 It’s hard to tell whether the experience of writing changed my life or whether the events of my life shaped the ones in my novel.
 Either way, great changes were wrought and we stand on this side of 2011, a different person with a different story.

 Still, with all of that, I managed to see this baby through, not just once but twice over.
-Second draft written and done!
+The second draft is written and done!
 I guess that deserves all kinds of personal wows and that’s mostly what this post is about.
 I haven’t really celebrated it at all.
 I FINALLY WROTE THAT BOOK I’VE ALWAYS WANTED TO!!!!

 I spent a lot of time being petrified at the thought of finishing this book because I didn’t know what would come next.
 I don’t.
 And that feels okay.
 Wow.
 Of another sort, this time.